 Roadside concentrations of air quality pollutants have been identified by Defra's Pollution Climate Mapping (PCM).
 This modelling identifies numerous road links, many of which are outside of designated AQMAs that are in exceedance of AQSs.
-As with AQMAs however, the majority of these are located in the south of the SDG within and surrounding urban areas.
+As with AQMAs however, the majority of these are located in and surrounding the major urban areas within the east of the SDC.